Built for summit pushes and multi-day backcountry nights

 $69.95

-Why shop Backcountry for alpine lighting
+Why shop this setup at Backcountry

 Why is PowerTap technology useful on the Black Diamond Icon 700 Headlamp in alpine conditions?